ocodo/.doom.d/ocodo-handy-functions.md

 Generate markdown page for all defun in `buffer`.

-`buffer` file name and commentary are used as the page heading.
+BUFFER file name and commentary are used as the page heading.

 ```lisp
 (generate-markdown-page-of-buffer-defuns (&optional buffer))